Otann/morse/README.md

 ## Detecting user's actions

-Telegram sends updates about events in chats if form of [Update](https://core.telegram.org/bots/api#update) objects.
+Telegram sends updates about events in chats in form of [Update](https://core.telegram.org/bots/api#update) objects.

 Inside those there could be commands, inline queries and many more.